 This course covers construction and operational principles of basic gasoline engine systems and major overhaul of the complete automotive engine.
-Corequisites:
+Corequisites: This lecture AUTO 1101 must be taken concurrently

-This lecture AUTO 1101 must be taken concurrently with the lab AUTO 1105.
+AUTO 1105

 AUTOMOTIVE ENGINE REPAIR LAB

 This course gives students the hands-on lab experience required for AUTO 1101.
 This course covers construction and operational principles of basic gasoline engine systems and major overhaul of the complete automotive engine.
 Corequisites: This lab AUTO 1105 must be taken concurrently with the lecture AUTO 1101